Knowledge Sharing

 4. Why Does SGS Apply Digital Signatures to Electronic Reports?

-Answer: The purpose of applying digital signatures is to protect the report itself.
+Answer: The purpose of applying digital signatures is to ensure the authenticity and integrity of SGS electronic reports.
 When users receive a document, they can immediately identify whether it was officially issued by SGS, thereby preventing counterfeit reports.

 5. What Software Is Required to Read Digitally Signed PDF Files?